2015-MAR until now: A sampling of

 "I'm not going to comment on the unspeakable comments that were made by the person accused of raping this girl, but I think the secretary-general has spoken very clearly on the need to halt violence against women and on the need for men to get involved in halting violence against women and decrying it loud and clear every time it occurs."

-Telecast of the movie was banned in India.
-However, it was broadcast by the British Broadcasting Corporation in the UK and by the Canadian Broadcasing Corporation in Canada during early March.
+Telecast of the movie remained banned in India.
+However, it was broadcast by the British Broadcasting Corporation in the UK and by the Canadian Broadcasting Corporation in Canada during early March.
 3,4,5

 The following information sources were used to prepare and update the above